On-Demand Food Delivery Platforms - Market, Trends & Opportunities

 In this article, we decided to compare two American services that provide food delivery services.

-The benefits here are not only for users who receive their favorite restaurant dishes without leaving home.
-But also for establishment owners who are increasing the number of takeout orders.
+The benefits are not only for users who can get their favorite restaurant meals without leaving home.
+But also for restaurant owners who want to increase the number of takeout orders.

 What are the business models of the on-demand economy?